TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 She smiled.
 Thursday would be interesting indeed.

-The rain continued to fall, washing the streets of Gießen clean, making room for something new without erasing what came before.
+The rain continued to fall, washing the streets of Gießen clean, making room for something new without erasing everything that came before.

 She took another swig of Club-Mate, then checked her phone.
 Three messages from Kai, one from Raj.
 They'd be skeptical, of course.
 They always were when she brought strangers into their Thursday circle.
 But they'd come around once they saw what Alex had accomplished.
 The STM32 work, if it was real, could revolutionize their entire approach.